javalite/javalite-site/content/src/activejdbc/instrumentation.md

 ActiveJDBC requires instrumentation of class files after they are compiled.
 This is accomplished with an Instrumentation tool provided by the project.
-There are three ways to use it: with a Maven plugin, Ant, and as a standalone Java class (no Ant or Maven)
+There are four ways to use it: with a Maven plugin, Gradle plugin, Ant, and as a standalone Java class (no Ant or Maven)

 ## What is instrumentation?